yui540/toa/README.en.md

 ## An Ideal Music Player

-A simple design of just playing the mp3 files under selected directory.
+Toa has a simple design, built to streamline it's purpose: playing MP3s from a directory.

-Toa has just enough UI to enjoy music, so Toa won't occupy your screen.
+Toa has just enough UI to enjoy music, so it won't take up unnecessary screen space.

-It also has the beautiful exterior of the flat design like below:
+It utilizes flat design, like so:

 ![desktop](./__sample__/desktop.png)

 ## Usages

-Getting started : You have to launch the "toa".
+Getting started : Launch "toa".

 ![ready](./__sample__/ready.png)

-### Selecting the Directory where the music files are placed.
+### Select the Directory where the music files are placed

 When you click search button:

 ![open](./__sample__/open_1.png)

-You will see the directory selectig dialog.
+You will see the directory selection dialog.
 Then select a directory containing mp3 files.

 ![open](./__sample__/open_2.png)